wechaty/matrix-appservice/.devcontainer/readme.md

-# How to develop in docker containers in vscode.
+# How to develop in docker containers with vscode.

 1. install docker and docker-compose
 2. run `bash .devcontainer/init.sh`